 - Use your bed only for sleeping

-Don’t eat in your bed, use it as a couch for watching television, or use it as a desk to complete late-night work assignments.
-Your mind will associate your bedroom (and by extension, your bed) less with sleep, and more with whatever other tasks you carry out in it during your waking hours.
+Don’t eat in bed, use it as a couch for watching television, or use it as a desk.
+Your mind will associate your bed less with sleep and more with whatever other tasks you carry out in it during your waking hours.